Master's Programs

 Graduate assistants perform 10 hours of service to the PSOA per week, with responsibilities that may include assisting faculty, tutoring, proctoring exams, and/or assisting in the PSOA office.

-In exchange for their service, graduate assistants receive a partial tuition scholarship (approximately 60-65% of resident tuition), a 100% non-resident fee scholarship, and a semesterly stipend of $3,000.
-For the 2023-24 academic year, the partial tuition scholarship is $3,469.50.
+In exchange for their service, graduate assistants receive a partial tuition scholarship (approximately 60-65% of resident tuition), a 100% non-resident fee scholarship, and a per-semester stipend of $3,250.
+For the 2025-26 academic year, the partial tuition scholarship is $3,746.25.
 Graduate assistantships do not include winter intersession or summer terms.
 Tuition for classes in those terms is based on the student’s residency.

 Graduate assistantships are offered to students with the highest admission scores [admission score = (200 x GPA) + GMAT].
-We accept scores for the current and previous versions of the GMAT.
-For admission score calculations, scores for the previous version will be equated to current GMAT scores using the score concordance chart provided by GMAC, the test provider.
-When a score for the previous version of the GMAT is equivalent to more than one current GMAT score, the highest score will be used.
+We accept scores for the current and previous versions of the GMAT; scores are valid for 5 years.

 Hearin Foundation Graduate Fellowship